hirrolot/poica/README.md

 ### Are these macros zero-cost?

-poica has no runtime, the macros expand to plain C code.
+poica has no runtime and performs no system calls, the macros expand to plain C code.
 Here are the disassembled versions of the examples:

 | Example | Link |
 |--------|-------|